Business

 With personalization engines, the business can automatically predict and deliver the right shopping/service experience.
 This can be in real-time, and every time, to the customer.
 Personalization engines and CDP can be used alongside each other for the best outcomes.

-Both this software can be used to accelerate the pipeline.
-They can also help to boost revenue models by providing every website visitor/customer with the right products, marketing messages, content and usable information.
+Both of these pieces of software can be used to accelerate the pipeline.
+They can also help boost revenue models by providing every website visitor/customer with the right products, marketing messages, content, and usable information.

-Both platforms help e-Commerce teams to become more mindful, insightful, personal and more effective.
+Both platforms help e-Commerce teams become more mindful, insightful, personal, and effective.
 Business leaders can make better business decisions.
 This means they can tailor their marketing campaigns and initiatives to be more targeted and focused on the individual customer.
-This also means that the business can be supported across products, services, brands, geographies, domains and websites.
+This also means that the business can be supported across products, services, brands, geographies, domains, and websites.

 Business